Every day there are little things that we find annoying with the programs we use.

 -

-For example, since I have used non-default parameter values, the query string should
+For example, since I have used non-default parameter values, the query string will

 read: